heavyai/heavydb/docs/release-notes/index.md

 # MapD Platform
-The latest version of the MapD Platform is 1.2.6.
+The latest version of the MapD Platform is 1.2.7.

+#### **1.2.7** - Released September 12, 2016
+- Add support in JDBC driver for implicit type casting of expressions to double/string, not requiring explicit CAST operator

 #### **1.2.6** - Released September 6, 2016